Feel Special: Background

-Following the release of Fancy You in April, and the ongoing success of Twice's "Twicelights" world tour, JYP Entertainment first revealed details about the group's upcoming album titled Feel Special with the title track of the same name on September 9, 2019, with its release slated for September 23 at 6PM KST.
+Following the release of Fancy You in April, and the ongoing success of Twice's Twicelights World Tour, JYP Entertainment first revealed details about the group's upcoming album titled Feel Special with the title track of the same name on September 9, 2019, with its release slated for September 23 at 6PM KST.
 A teaser clip starring Nayeon was first unveiled on the same day.
 The following day, a teaser clip starring Jeongyeon was revealed.
 The tracklist for their upcoming album was also posted, revealing the credits for the title track "Feel Special" and for the Korean version of Twice's Japanese single "Breakthrough".
 On September 11, the group posted a teaser clip starring Momo, alongside individual teaser images for Nayeon, Jeongyeon, and Momo.
-When Momo's teaser clip was revealed, she went viral on Twitter due to her change of hairstyle, with her name ranking higher on the US Twitter real-time trending list beating #AppleEvent, leading to American businessman Jack Phan raising the question, "What is Momo?".
+When Momo's teaser clip was revealed, she went viral on Twitter due to her change of hairstyle, with her name ranking higher on the US Twitter real-time trending list than #AppleEvent, leading to American businessman Jack Phan raising the question, "What is Momo?".
 On September 12, a teaser clip featuring Sana was released.

-Following the release of Sana's teaser clip, the group shared full details for their comeback's track list, revealing that Nayeon wrote lyrics for "Rainbow," Jihyo participated in "Get Loud," Dahyun helped write lyrics for "Trick It," Momo having penned "Love Foolish," with all group members being credited for the lyrics of "21:29."
+Following the release of Sana's teaser clip, the group shared full details for their comeback's track list, revealing that Nayeon wrote lyrics for "Rainbow", Jihyo participated in "Get Loud", Dahyun helped write lyrics for "Trick It", and Momo penned "Love Foolish", with all group members being credited for the lyrics of "21:29".
 On September 13, a teaser video starring Jihyo was uploaded, followed by a teaser video starring Mina which was uploaded on the following day.
 On September 14, teaser images for Sana, Jihyo, and Mina were posted.
 On September 15, a teaser clip featuring Dahyun was uploaded and on the following day, an individual teaser clip starring Chaeyoung was released.
 Tzuyu's individual teaser video was revealed on September 17.
 On the same day, individual teaser images for Dahyun, Chaeyoung, and Tzuyu were uploaded.

 Teaser photos featuring all members of the group were unveiled on September 18.
 The first music video teaser was uploaded by the group on the following day, alongside another set of group teaser photos.
 On September 21, a highlight medley for the album was released by the group.
-On September 22, Twice unveiled the online cover for "Feel Special".
+On September 22, Twice unveiled the online cover for Feel Special.

 On September 23, Twice released the final music video teaser for the album's eponymous title track.
 The EP was officially released on the same day, with the group holding a press conference at the Yes24 Live Hall in Gwangjang-dong, Seoul.